About Us

 Acknowledgements

 The Tool House was created by many volunteers from the community.
-As well as the Museum’s dedicated volunteers and s, the space was created by volunteers from GoodGym, local residents, asylum seekers and work experience students from Waltham Forest College.
+As well as the Museum's dedicated volunteers and staff, the space was created by volunteers from GoodGym, local residents, asylum seekers and work experience students from Waltham Forest College.

 We would like to thank the following individuals in particular for their volunteering and efforts.

-Sean Rodrigo (Fixatorium)
+Sean Rodrigo

 Sean Rodrigo is a well-known local artist and runs a socially focused technology and design studio known as The Fixatorium.
 Sean is best known locally for his mini food banks and libraries which can be seen around Walthamstow.
 The museum partnered with The Fixatorium to help create the space and without Sean's help, The Tool House would not be what it is today!